TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

     - Extended Attributes

 - VM: Updates & Changes (See: "/devel/vm")
 	- Planned:
   		- Ovl and Vm interactions
     		- Allowing vm to make use of the ovl
   		- Anonymous virtual memory support: (see: "devel/vm/uvm")
     	- Ports the anonymous virtual memory from NetBSD's UVM
       		- uvm_anon: aka vm_anon: working as is.
 Minor changes needed
       		- uvm_amap: aka vm_amap: working as is.
 Minor changes needed
       		- uvm_aobj: aka vm_aobject: following changes needed:
        	 	- uao_pager: seperate to uao_pager
         	- remove duplicate vm_object references: e.g. uao_reference
         	- uao_create: deprecated.
          		- vm object is already created.
           		- Only needed for initializing an aobject (as is), which invokes the point below with swap.
         	- Interactions with swap.
           		- Either:
        				a) modify swap to make use of these changes.
        				b) modify aobject

   		- Virtual Segments: Logical Address
     		- Improve internal VM operations.
      	 	- Most noteably when used in conjunction with overlays (see below)
-    - Planned:
       	- Optional support for seperate Instruction & Data space
       	- Optional support for psuedo-segments (stack, code, text)

 - OVL: Overlay Space: A re-implementation of Overlays from 2.11BSD (See: "/devel/vm/ovl")
   - OVLSpace: A portion of physical memory with vm-like features